 Tucson Region Antique Automobile Club of America Welcome to the website of the Tucson Region of the Antique Automobile Club of America.

 2019 was the 50th Anniversary of the Tucson Region of the Antique Automobile Club of America (AACA).
 The club was founded in 1969 and has continued to support the antique automobile hobby through the years.
-PLEASE NOTE: Monthly meetings and activities will resume as conditions permit during the COVID-19 pandemic.
-Please see the Calendar page for the latest updates.

 The Tucson Region generally meets on the fourth Thursday of each month (exceptions are January, July, August and December) at 6:00pm.
 Locations vary.
 See our Calendar page for schedules and locations.